jvalenzuela/l5x/README.txt

 -------------------------

-A project's programs attribute contains a names attribute that evaluates to a list of program names, members of which can be used as indices to access program-scoped tags.
+A project's programs attribute contains a names attribute that evaluates to an iterable of program names, members of which can be used as indices to access program-scoped tags.

 ::